 It’s not just that these rainforests act as huge carbon sinks, it’s the species that live within them that we need to protect too.
 WLT was one of the first organisations in the world to focus specifically on the conservation of threatened habitats through land purchase.

 Working with partner organisations across the world, WLT funds the purchase or lease of threatened land to create nature reserves, protecting both habitats and their wildlife.
-If you want to take positive action, and do something to make a difference, support the World Land Trust, one of the ways you can do this by choosing Carbon Balance Print.
+If you want to take positive action and do something to make a difference, support the World Land Trust, one of the ways you can do this is by choosing Carbon Balance Print.

 Carbon Balanced Print utilises REDD+ (Reducing Emissions from Deforestation and forest Degradation) to fund the protection and restoration of areas of threatened forest, and reduce emissions that contribute to climate change.
 WLT currently implements a number of REDD+ projects from WLT’s self-certified projects in Ecuador to dual certified projects in Paraguay.